Icysandwich/Mocket/README.md

 # Mocket
-A tool demo for testing Raft implementations guided by model checking.
+A tool demo for testing distributed systems guided by model checking.
-The goal is to find inconsistencies between the TLA+ specification and Raft implementations.
+It is the artifact for EuroSys '23 paper "Model Checking Guided Testing for Distributed Systems".

 ### Prerequisites
 JDK 8